A bit of history

 In 2018 we rename to AnnieMation to move away from dubious internet search results but retain a link to our founder.

-We have a mix of musicians usually lead by Melodeon, drum and guitar.
-We are open to having more musicians and a variety of instruments.
+We have a mix of musicians usually lead by melodeon and drum.
+We are open to having more musicians, a variety of instruments and duplication is not a problem.

 Oh yes and we are world record holders.
 In 2018 we took part in the largest group Morris dance at the Sheringham Potty Morris Festival (Norfolk) which wanted to celebrate its 25th year with a big event.
 369 Morris dancers achieve that.